-Flintshire Local Voluntary Council (FLVC) - the umbrella and support organisation for over 1200 voluntary and community groups based in Flintshire.
+Flintshire Local Voluntary Council (FLVC)

+- the umbrella and support organisation for over 1200 voluntary and community groups based in Flintshire.

+HFT - formally known as Home Farm Trust.
+Flintshire County Council have commissioned HFT to deliver day services and work opportunities for people with learning disabilities in the county.
 Integrated Care Fund (ICF) - a Welsh Government fund that "aims to drive and enable integrated working between Social Services, Health, Housing, the third and independent sectors.